Seed Conservation Techniques

 The course will be delivered in English, therefore participants should be able to understand spoken and written technical English and be able to give presentations in English.

-As the course is being delivered online a reliable internet connection and basic IT skills are required for participation.
+As the course is being delivered partially online, a reliable internet connection and basic IT skills are required for participation.
+Participants will be responsible to ensure compliance with travel regulations and valid health insurance to take part in the onsite practicals.

 How is the course taught?